HeinrichApfelmus/threepenny-gui/samples/README.md

 ## Examples

-This folder contains the code examples for the Threepenny-GUI library.
+This folder contains the code examples for the Threepenny GUI library.

-Run run the examples, use the provided `runhaskell` and `ghci` scripts:
+To run the examples, you can (but don't have to) use the provided `runhaskell` and `ghci` scripts:

     cd samples
     ./runhaskell Chat.hs

-The scripts take care of setting up the necessary paths.
-However, they assume that you have set up a *[cabal sandbox][] in the project root folder*.
+(The scripts check whether there is a [cabal sandbox][] in the parent directory and uses this instead of the global package database; this is very useful for me as a library author)

+After you have started an example in this way, open your web browser and point it to the address [http://localhost:8023](http://localhost:8023).
+Enjoy!

   [cabal sandbox]: http://coldwa.st/e/blog/2013-08-20-Cabal-sandbox.html